besseddrest/werdpress/README.md

 # werdpress
-foo An installation of WP 4.9.10 for experimentation
+An installation of WP 4.9.10 for experimentation